Materials-Consortia/OPTIMADE/optimade.rst

 Single Entry URL Query Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The client MAY provide a set of additional URL query parameters for this endpoint type.
+URL query parameters not recognized MUST be ignored.
+While the following URL query parameters are OPTIONAL for clients, API implementations MUST accept and handle them:
+:query-param:`response_format`, :query-param:`email_address`, :query-param:`response_fields`.
+The URL query parameter :query-param:`include` is OPTIONAL for both clients and API implementations.
+The meaning of these URL query parameters are as defined above in section `Entry Listing URL Query Parameters`_.

+One additional query parameter :query-param:`property_slices` MUST be handled by the API implementation either as defined below or by returning the error :http-error:`501 Not Implemented`:

-- **property\_ranges**: A set of slice objects which specify which sub-range of a property should be returned.
+- **property\_slices**: A set of slice objects which specify which sub-range of a property should be returned.

   The property to which this sub-range should be applied can be specified via the :query-param:`response_fields` query parameter.
   Each slice consists of the name of a dimension directly followed by the requested slice in this dimension.